Ratio of Debt to Income

-The ratio of debt to income is a formula lenders use to determine how much money can be used for your monthly mortgage payment after all your other monthly debts have been fulfilled.
+Your ratio of debt to income is a tool lenders use to determine how much of your income can be used for a monthly mortgage payment after you have met your various other monthly debt payments.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing (including loan principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (including mortgage principal and interest, PMI, homeowner's insurance, property tax, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes auto/boat loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, use this Mortgage Loan Qualification Calculator.

 Remember these are just guidelines.
-We will be happy to pre-qualify you to help you determine how large a mortgage you can afford.
+We will be thrilled to pre-qualify you to help you determine how much you can afford.

 Questions about DTI Ratios?

 Please complete the short form below and one of our Mortgage Specialists will contact you personally to answer your questions.